Hassan-mehsen/CryptoLakehouse/warehouse/README.md

 # Warehouse Directory

-This folder contains all the SQL and administrative components that define, validate, and operate the PostgreSQL Data Warehouse for the CryptoLakehouse project.
+This folder contains all the SQL and administrative components that define, validate, and operate the PostgreSQL Data Warehouse.

 > This directory is structured to support clear collaboration, technical evaluation, and long-term maintainability.